-Kaua'i CC's Emergency Operation Plan includes information about the Campus Crisis Management Team (CCMT), Kaua'i CC's operating status parameters, incident priorities and performance expectations, shelterin-place and evacuation guidelines and local contingency and continuity planning requirements.
+Kaua'i CC's Emergency Response Plan includes information about the role and responsibilities of the Campus Crisis Management Team (CCMT), campus emergency operating status parameters, incident priorities and performance expectations, shelter-in-place and evacuation guidelines' and local contingency and continuity planning requirements.
 Kaua'i CC conducts announced emergency response exercises at least once a year.
-These exercises include tabletop exercises and functional exercises in the field and usually involve the participation of first response agencies (e.g., police and fire departments, Emergency Medical Services, etc.).
-Kaua'i CC also conducts tests of the emergency notification systems once a year.
-These exercises and tests are designed to assess and evaluate the emergency plans and capabilities of the institution.
-Kaua'i CC emergency response staff (i.e., CCMT) are trained to respond to campus emergencies in accordance with the National Incident Management System and the Incident Command System.
-When a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually the CPSD and the KPD.
-If the services of the Kaua'i Fire Department and Emergency Medical Services are needed, they will also be requested to respond.
+These exercises may involve table top and functional exercises and involve the participation of first response agencies (e.g., police and fire departments, Emergency Medical Services, etc.).
+In conjunction with testing emergency response and evacuation capabilities of the campus, Kaua'i CC conducts tests of the UH Alert emergency notification system at least once a year.
+These exercises and tests are designed to assess and evaluate components of our campus emergency response plan and capabilities of the institution.
+During the calendar year 2023, due to an administrative oversight, Kaua'i CC did not conduct any exercises of our emergency response and evacuation procedures, nor conduct tests of the UH Alert system.
+Campus administrators are committed to completing these tasks during calendar year 2024.
+For each future test of the campus' emergency response and evacuation procedures, the campus is required to document each test, provide a description of the exercise, the date, time, and whether it was announced or unannounced to the campus.
+An improvement in this area will be documented in future Annual Security Reports.

+To ensure the continuity of operations during an emergency when first responders are called to the campus, the Campus Crisis Management Team (CCMT) is trained and responds to campus emergencies in accordance with the National Incident Management System and the Incident Command System as prescribed by Homeland Security/FEMA.
+When a serious incident occurs that causes an immediate threat to the campus, first responders on scene are usually the CPSD, the Kaua'i Police Department, Kaua'i Fire Department, and Emergency Medical Services.
+These organizations all follow the same incident management protocol.
 Depending on the nature of the incident, other local or federal agencies may also be involved.

-Kaua'i CC's Evacuation Policy is fully outlined in Kaua'i CC's Emergency Response Plan and is implemented by the Kaua'i CC CCMT, Public Safety, and faculty.
-Should an emergency evacuation be required, the entire campus would be notified by UH Alert and audio messaging without delay.
-Students/faculty/staff will be directed to walk without delay to the evacuation rally point nearest them.
+Kaua'i CC's Evacuation Policy is fully outlined in Kaua'i CC's Emergency Response Plan and is implemented by the Kaua'i CC CCMT, CPSD Security Officers, and designated Building Coordinators.
+Should an emergency evacuation be required, the entire campus would be notified by UH Alert, audio messaging, and other means, without delay.
+Students, faculty, staff, and the public will be directed to walk without delay to the evacuation rally point nearest them.

-Each building on campus has an evacuation map posted in conspicuous locations.
-The map displays life safety information and directions regarding which evacuation rally point the reader should report to.
-Building Coordinators have been trained as to where their assigned evacuation rally point is and can direct students/faculty/staff in their building to the assigned location.
-Building Coordinators will assure that the building is completely emptied and will then provide accountability and guidance to the persons under their per view while at the evacuation rally point.
+Each instructional building on campus has an evacuation map posted in conspicuous locations.
+The map displays safety information and directions regarding which evacuation rally point the reader should report to.
+Building Coordinators have been trained as to where their assigned evacuation rally point is and can direct students, faculty, staff, and the public in their building to the assigned location.
+Building Coordinators will assure that the building is completely evacuated and will then provide guidance to the persons under their purview while at the evacuation rally point.